 PawPrints is Ursuline's annual student-generated yearbook.
 This publication is part of a Journalism course that meets 4 mods per cycle throughout the school year.
 Students finish the publication around the middle of June, enabling the student body to receive its yearbooks at the start of each school year.
 Many students who excel in writing, photography, and graphic design serve on the yearbook for three years.
 The course is open for grades 10-12, but all students must submit an application.

 Students working on Pawprints are introduced to the principles of journalism and provided with the fundamental writing and design skills that they need to create and produce the annual yearbook.
 Students learn how to create page layouts, manipulate digital pictures, write feature stories and headlines, and use a web-based design program to produce their page layouts.

-The Young Democrats of Ursuline Academy furthers the cause of the Democratic National Committee, spreads democracy, supports Democratic leadership, serves the student body of Ursuline, encourages political involvement in our community, fosters a healthy sense of liberalism, and spreads awareness of the Democratic Party and its ideals.
+The Young Democrats of Ursuline Academy furthers the cause of the Democratic National Committee, spreads democracy, and supports Democratic leadership.
+The club serves the student body of Ursuline by encouraging political involvement in our community and spreading awareness of the Democratic Party and its ideals.
 Membership is open to all students.
 The club meets once a month.

 Moderator: Ms. Johnson, Science Faculty Member